 Prions Fueling A Public Health Disaster

-Urine can be used to test for Creutzfeldt-Jakob disease.
+Urine can be used to test for Creutzfeldt-Jakob disease (CJD).
 Unfortunately, it also is a pathway that spreads prion disease among mammals.

 The Medical Research Council team is working on a simple test.
 They claim that their prototype test still needs honing before it could be used routinely.
 Currently there is no easy test available for this rare but fatal brain condition.
 Instead, doctors have to take a sample of spinal fluid or brain tissue, or wait for a post-mortem after death.
 What they look for is tell-tale deposits of abnormal proteins called prions, which cause the brain damage.

-Building on earlier US work, Dr. Graham Jackson and colleagues, from University College London, have now found it is also possible to detect prions in urine.
-This might offer a way to diagnose CJD rapidly and earlier, they say, although there is no cure.
+It is also possible to detect prions in urine.
+This might offer a way to diagnose CJD rapidly and earlier.
+Urine also is a pathway for disease transmission.

 CJD is a rare, but fatal degenerative brain disorder caused by abnormal proteins called prions that damage brain cells.
 In the 1990s it became clear that a brain disease could be passed from cows to humans (it can also be passed from humans to other mammals).
 Since then, officials have kept a close check on how many people have become sick or died from CJD.
 There is no known cure.